 Tissue Agnostic - Genomic Based Treatment – A Paradigm Shift in Cancer Treatment

-The US Food and Drug Administration (FDA) granted accelerated approval to Rozlytrek (entrectinib) for treatment of adults and pediatric patients 12 years of age and older with solid tumors that have a neurotrophic tyrosine receptor kinase (NTRK) gene fusion.
+In 2020 the US Food and Drug Administration (FDA) granted approval to the precision cancer medicines Vitrakvi (larotrectinib) and Rozlytrek (entrectinib) for treatment of adults and pediatric patients 12 years of age and older with solid tumors that have a neurotrophic tyrosine receptor kinase (NTRK) gene fusion.

-These approvals represents a major paradigm shift in how doctors and their patients will need to think about cancer treatment.
-Until recently we thought of breast cancer cells as having a unique biomarker target that could be treated with a precision cancer medicine.
-Now, in effect, the biomarker defines the cancer rather than the organ where the cancer began.
+These tissue agnostic approvals represent a major paradigm shift in how doctors and their patients will need to think about cancer treatment.
+Until recently we thought of cancer as being defined by its location in the body - moving forward it will be defined by cancer driving mutations or biomarkers.
+In effect, the biomarker defines the cancer rather than the organ where the cancer began.

 The approval of Rozlytrex for patients with the NTRK gene fusion marks the third FDA approval of a “tissue agnostic” cancer therapy based on a biomarker frequently found across different tumor types versus the location in the body where the tumor originated.